User interface

 F10

-Opens the Grid dialog.
-See Grid and Snap settings (F10).
+Opens the Grid, Snap & Cursor Step dialog.
+See Grid, Snap & Cursor step settings (F10).

-Snap is only applied to the cursor in relevant contexts, such as when you are moving an object.
+Snap is only applied to the cursor in relevant contexts, such as when moving a diagram object.

 Cancel